rg3915/automation-team-store-challenge/README.md

 - Send an email to us with the Pull Request link on your personal forked repository - NOT on this repository.
 That way we can request access to review it and provide you feedback.

 ---

-## The Challenge

-- As a business requirement, choose a fashion-related resource.
-E.g. shoes, pants, shirts, etc...

-- Create a RESTful JSON API to expose CRUD (Create/Retrieve/Update/Delete) operations on this resource.

-- Create an endpoint to populate data into the model/table using a CSV file.
-One of the fields of the model/table must have its' value calculated based on 1 or more of the other ones.

-- Create a frontend that has a list of all resources.
-It must consume the backend API endpoint that lists the resources.

-- Provide a way for us to run your application locally with all of its' requirements (python and infrastructure-wide)

----

-## What will be taken into account
+## What will be evaluated

-- Your understanding and conformity to the requirements (sections "Instructions" and "The Challenge" above).
+- Your understanding and conformity to the business specification

 - Your development workflow